Detecting Pests in Agriculture using Artificial Intelligence

 Using your Smartphone Camera as a Microscope through AI

-GoMicro, a South Australian agtech startup, has developed a way to detect pests and plant diseases with low-cost AI technology.
+GoMicro, a South Australian agtech startup, has developed a low-cost AI technology for detecting pests and plant diseases.
 They’ve designed a phone-attachable, clip-on magnifier that works on any cellular device.

-The company’s software can detect pests and diseases accurately in the early stages of development, significantly reducing the need for chemical remedies.
-Furthermore, it can also assess the quality of produce, making it possible for farmers to meet consumer expectations.
+The company’s software can accurately detect pests and diseases in the early stages of development, significantly reducing the need for chemical remedies.
+Furthermore, it can assess the quality of produce, enabling farmers to meet consumer expectations.

 The AI analyzes the macro image captured through your smartphone’s camera to distinguish distorted grains from good ones.
 Additionally, it can identify field fungi, severely damaged grains, sprouted grains, and white grain disorder.